Yay! Day 1 of food blogging. My First Post!

-Today is the first day of my food blogging.
-So my first recipe must be special for me.
+This recipe is definitely special to me.
 One that my Dad used to cook for us.
 My Dad cooks very rarely, but when he does, we all love it.
-Onion Upma is one of his recipes, with little heat of the green chillies, slightly sweet, aromatic ginger and not to forget my favorite cilantro.
+Onion Upma is one of his recipes, with little heat of the green chilies, slightly sweet, aromatic ginger and not to forget my favorite cilantro.

-- Wash and pat the curry leaves, green chillies dry, so that they don't splutter in hot oil.
-Finely chop onions, green chillies, ginger and coriander leaves.
+- Wash and pat the curry leaves, green chilies dry, so that they don't splutter in hot oil.
+Finely chop onions, green chilies, ginger and coriander leaves.

 - Heat oil in a pan or a kadhai.
 You need to be a little generous about oil here.
 Add mustard seeds, cumin seeds and curry leaves.
-When mustard seeds pop, add ginger, green chillies and onions.
-Saute till onions turn soft, do not let them brown.
+When mustard seeds pop, add ginger, green chilies and onions.
+Sauté till onions turn soft, do not let them brown.

 - Now the careful part.
 Slowly, add semolina with one hand while stirring with other hand, to avoid semolina lumps.
 Cook it covered at low flame till semolina absorbs all the water and cooking is done.
 Add little more water if the granular texture of semolina is seen.